Skip to content

 on having too many files

-I've been on the internet and imageboards for a long time, saving everything I like to my hard drive.
-After a while, the whole collection was just too large to manage on my own.
-I couldn't find anything in the mess, and I just saved new files in there with names like 'image1257.jpg'.
+I've been on the internet for a long time, and I've always saved cool things I came across.
+After a while, my collection became too large to manage.
+I couldn't find anything in the mess, and I just saved new things in there with filenames like 'image1257.jpg'.

 the hydrus network

 So!
-I'm developing a program that helps people organise their files on their own terms and, if they want to, collaborate with others anonymously.
+I'm developing a program that helps people organise their files on their own terms.
 I want to help you do what you want with your stuff, and that's it.
-You can share some tags (and files, but this is limited) with other people if you want to, but you don't have to connect to anything if you don't.
+You can anonymously share some tags with other people if you want to, but you don't have to connect to anything if you don't.
 The default is complete privacy, no sharing, and every upload requires a conscious action on your part.
 I don't plan to ever record metrics on users, nor serve ads, nor charge for my software.
 The software never phones home.

 This does a lot more than a normal image viewer.
 If you are totally new to the idea of personal media collections and booru-style tagging, I suggest you start slow, walk through the getting started guides, and experiment doing different things.
 If you aren't sure on what a button does, try clicking it!
 You'll be importing thousands of files and applying tens of thousands of tags in no time.
 The best way to learn is just to try things out.

 The client is chiefly a file database.
-It stores your files inside its own folders, managing them far better than an explorer window or some online gallery.
+It stores your files inside its own folders, managing them faster and more richly than an explorer window or online gallery.
 Here's a screenshot of one of my test installs with a search showing all files:

-As well as the client, there is also a server that anyone can run to store files or tags for sharing between many users.
-This is advanced, and almost always confusing to new users, do not explore this until you know what you are doing.
-There is however, a user-run public tag repository, with more than a billion tags, that you can access and contribute to if you wish.
+As well as the client, there is also a server that anyone can run to store tags or files for sharing between many users.
+This is advanced, and almost always confusing to new users, so do not explore this until you know what you are doing.
+There is, however, a user-run public tag repository, with more than a billion tags, that you can access and contribute to if you wish.

-If, after a few months, you find you enjoy the software and would like to further support it, I have set up a simple no-reward patreon, which you can read more about here.
+I have many ideas on how to improve the software in future.
+If, after a few months, you find you enjoy it and would like to offer support, I have set up a simple no-reward patreon, which you can read more about here.

 license

-These programs are free software.
-Everything I, hydrus dev, have made is under the Do What The Fuck You Want To Public License, Version 3, as published by Kris Craig.
+This is free software.
+Everything I, hydrus dev, have made is under the very permissive Do What The Fuck You Want To Public License, Version 3:

 license.txt